Did you know there are 100 neighborhoods in Chicago?

-Another neighborhood rich in art, you can experience exhibits at the Ukrainian Insitute of Modern Art, or find Mid-Century Modern pieces at Velvet Goldmine.
+Another neighborhood rich in art, you can experience exhibits at the Ukrainian Institute of Modern Art, or find Mid-Century Modern pieces at Velvet Goldmine.
 Search your next favorite indie act at The Empty Bottle or the Wild Prairie.
-If you’d like to try Ukrainian eats like paprikash or pierogis, head over to Tryzub Ukrainian Kitchen.
+If you’d like to try Ukrainian eats like Paprikash or Pierogis, head over to Tryzub Ukrainian Kitchen.

 If you’d rather stick with Chicago classics, though, you can chow down on a Chicago hot dog or the baked potato mac and cheese at Joey G’s Mac n’ Cheese.

 If you’re on the hunt for an active nightlife, Lake View is a great spot for you.
 With close access to downtown and easy public transportation, this north Chicago neighborhood is perfect.
 You’ll also have access to views of Lake Michigan if you need a quiet moment away.

 Whether you’re a sports fanatic or a drag show lover, Lake View has it all.
 With quick access to Wrigley Field and plenty of bars to catch a game, Wrigleyville is a great place to live and work.
 If you’d rather have dinner and a drag show, head over to Boystown, one of the country’s most vibrant LGBTQIA+ communities.

 Even with all the hustle and bustle of tourism and out-of-towners, this is still one of the safest and most affordable neighborhoods in Chicago.
 It’s a walkable part of town, and there are plenty of neighborhoods to stroll through and find a place to call your own.